alonisser/penguin2017_testing_talk/presentation.md

 --

-* When we are using DB baked in "features" like Mongo GIS or Redis timeseries, The Db becomes "part" of the actual unit under test.
+* When we are using DB "baked in features" like Mongo GIS or Redis timeseries, The Db becomes "part" of the actual unit under test.

 --
 * SLOW?
 With a proper testing support in the framework, DB setup/rollback can be very fast (Like ROR testing over a transaction) Also parallel computing can go a long way in solving this kind of problems

 * SLOW? the tests might be a slower but developing with Modern Web framework is Faster then giving up on them.
 Which speed is more important?
+Functional testing might be easier to get quick testing gains

 --